 Here we have brought a summary of some neighborhoods and their main characteristics for you.
 This will help arrange your journey in a more organized way and assist you in finding the best place for your resort.

 Jardins is a deluxe neighborhood, The high-class region of Sao Paulo.
 Here you will face numerous modish boutiques and shops and fashionable people when wandering around main attractions.
 Rua Augusta street is where you’ll find many of the city’s luxurious hotels and eating houses.
 Rua Oscar Freire is a center for those who are interested in shopping for luxury stuff.

 Located in the city’s bohemian section, this area is dotted with bars and clubs representing an artistic atmosphere.
 Along Rua Aspicuelta, you can find a variety of restaurants.

 Close to Ibirapuera Park, this neighborhood offers excellent eating options and mid-priced hotels like the Clarion and TRYP.
 Most young people live in this popular residential neighborhood.

 The price of food in Sao Paulo varies in an extensive range, as well as the vast number of eating houses available in various districts.
 There are many places to dine, ranging from budget restaurants to costly fine dining places.

-D.O.M. is one of those famous and high-level restaurants.
+D.O.M. is one of those famous high-level restaurants.
 In 2012, The World’s 50 Best Restaurants picked this restaurant as South America’s number four restaurant and the fourth in the world.